Creating a website before you have established your brand and logo is like embarking on a road trip without selecting a destination.

 Step 4: THEN build the website

-With a solid brand, your web designer can make smart, strategic decisions.
+With a solid brand identity, your web designer can make smart, strategic decisions.
 Your layout reflects your goals.
 Your copy has a voice.
 Your visuals work together.
 Everything feels like it belongs.

 Invest in your brand first